WooCommerce integration

 WooRule integrates order and subscription data from WooCommerce with the Rule Communications platform.
 Data is automatically sent from WooCommerce when an order event is triggered.

-Further information about this plugin can also be found at WooRule plugin page.
+Additional information about this plugin can also be found on the WooRule plugin page.

-NB: This article is intended for the latest WooRule version (v2.0+).
-For the knowledge base article based on previous versions (v1.x), see denna knowledge base article.
+Note: This article is intended for the latest WooRule version (v2.0+).
+For the knowledge base article based on previous versions (v1.x), see this knowledge article.

 Installation